elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 * The amount of space or memory an algorithm requires
 * The amount of time an algorithm requires to execute

+Overall time and space complexity can be impacted from several factors such as hardware, operating system.